PINKgeekPDX/SCMeritsCalc/README.md

 ## Installation

-Download and run the installer (MeritsCalc-Setup.exe) from the releases page.
+Download and run the installer (MeritsCalc-Setup.exe) from the [Releases](https://github.com/PINKgeekPDX/SCMeritsCalc/releases) page.

-## Build from source

 1. Ensure Python 3.11+ is installed.
 2. Install dependencies: